Filter by College

-Biomedical engineering applies quantitative engineering analysis and design to biological, medical, and behavioral health problems.
+Biomedical engineering applies quantitative engineering analysis and design to biological and medical problems.
 It is a field dedicated to revealing basic knowledge of disease mechanisms to improve human health, and to developing new technologies and therapies to improve the quality of life.

 The aim of our undergraduate program is to provide students with the training necessary to bridge the gaps between medicine, engineering and biomedical research.
-We provide a broad background in chemical, mechanical, materials science and electrical engineering to prepare students for careers in biomedical research and design with a quantitative engineering emphasis.
+We provide a broad foundation in chemical, mechanical, materials science and electrical engineering to prepare students for careers in biomedical research and design with a quantitative engineering emphasis.
 Our undergraduate program is also designed to provide students with sufficient coursework for advanced training at graduate, medical, or in other health professions.
 The outlook for biomedical engineers is incredibly promising.
 The Bureau of Labor Statistics projects that employment for biomedical engineers will grow by 7% between 2016 and 2026.

 - Musculoskeletal & Neural Engineering includes the study of the normal growth and aging, function, injury, degeneration, repair, regeneration, rehabilitation, and augmentation of musculoskeletal and neural tissues and systems